GreatCowBASIC/Help/output/md/concatenation.md

 may create a number of system string variables.
 It is recommended to define a string (of a known length), concatenate using an assignment then use the string.

-This constraint does not apply using concatenation as an assignment.

 To control the size of system string variable use the following.
 Also, use this constant to set the size when the compiler does not create a